AlishKanani/ACA-CSU_Approximate-Adders/README.md

 - Naming convention: In ACA-CSU_N_M, N signifies bit length and M is the block size. i.e., for a 16-bit number and the block size of 2, ACA-CSU_16_2 adder should be used.
 - In the Matlab code, K is the block size of CarryPredict.
 For comparison purposes, M and K are kept same in the above table.
 - All the Verilog models are synthesized in Synopsys Design Compiler using Nangate Open Cell Library.
+- All the result shown in the above table are compiled for most inaccurate configuration of ACA-CSU, i.e., all the control bits are 0.

 ## Reference
 This library is licenced under [MIT licence](LICENCE.md).
 If you use the library in your research, please refer the following paper: